onzfonz/comp227/src/content/2/en/part2e.md

 ### Exercises 2.19-2.20

-#### 2.19: Phonebook step11
+#### 2.19: Communities step11

-Use the [improved error message](/part2/adding_styles_to_react_app#improved-error-message) example from part 2 as a guide to show a notification that lasts for a few seconds after a successful operation is executed (a person is added or a number is changed):
+Use the [improved error message](/part2/adding_styles_to_react_app#improved-error-message) example from part 2 as a guide to show a notification that lasts for a few seconds after a successful operation is executed (a group is added or a number is changed):

 ![successful green added screenshot](../../images/2/27e.png)

-#### 2.20*: Phonebook step12
+#### 2.20*: Communities step12

 Open your application in two browsers.
-**If you delete a person in browser 1** a short while before attempting to ***change the person's phone number*** in browser 2, you will get the following error message:
+**If you delete a group in browser 1** a short while before attempting to ***change the group's phone number*** in browser 2, you will get the following error message:

 ![error message 404 not found when changing multiple browsers](../../images/2/29b.png)